ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _The Highland weekly news._](https://chroniclingamerica.loc.gov/lccn/sn85038158/1869-01-14/ed-1/seq-3)

 #### 1869-01-14 &middot; Hillsborough [Hillsboro], Highland County, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladles Should Bead Newspapers.

+pers.

+It is a great mistake In female .edu­
+cation to keep a young lady&#x27;s time and
+attention devoted to only fashionable
+literature of the day.
+If you would
+qualify her for conversation, you must
+give her something to talk about
+give her educatioa with&#x27; the actual
+world, With the outer world, and its
+transpiring events. &#x27; Urge her to read
+newspapers, and become familiar with
+the present character and. improve­
+ments of our race.
+History is of some
 importance; but the past world is dead
 we have nothing to do with : it.
 Our&quot; thoughts and concerns should